Merck plans large outpatient trial of COVID-19 pill, stops study in hospitalized patients

+Healthcare & PharmaceuticalsMerck plans large outpatient trial of COVID-19 pill, stops study in hospitalized patients

-(Reuters) - Merck & Co Inc on Thursday said it plans a large study of what could become the first pill to target the coronavirus in people at risk of severe COVID-19, but will no longer pursue use of the experimental antiviral drug in hospitalized patients.
+Merck & Co Inc (MRK.N) on Thursday said it plans a large study of what could become the first pill to target the coronavirus in people at risk of severe COVID-19, but will no longer pursue use of the experimental antiviral drug in hospitalized patients.

 The company said it would study the drug molnupiravir in a Phase 3 trial among COVID-19 patients out of hospitals who have at least one risk factor for poor outcomes, such as advanced age, obesity or diabetes.